 This fellowship is designed to position young professionals for successful careers in sustainability while also utilizing their skills and talents to further sustainability efforts at the University of Mississippi.
 The Sustainability Fellowship is a temporary position with a minimum term of one year and maximum term of up to two years.
 It is an entry-level position but successful applicants will have some experience in and knowledge of the field of sustainability.

 Current and Past Fellows

 Kendall McDonald, Sustainability Fellow, 2015-2017

 In May of 2015, Kendall graduated from the University of Mississippi with a Bachelor of Arts in Public Policy Leadership and minors in Environmental Studies and English.
-As Fellow, she is interested in change agent education and empowerment, as well as understanding how attitudes, organizational structures, and networks shape sustainability within a community.
+As Fellow, she focused on change agent education and empowerment, as well as understanding how attitudes, organizational structures, and networks shape sustainability within a community.
 She is originally from the Mississippi Gulf Coast, where her interest in sustainability began as a love for the outdoors.

 “This fellowship represents a unique opportunity to be mentored in professional sustainability, while still providing the latitude to plan independent projects and explore different topic areas.
 As Fellow, I am trusted to take leadership and responsibility over initiatives while still inhabiting a safe space for learning the ins and outs of life as a young professional.
 I continually look forward to new experiences as this year’s Fellow, and hope to make the absolute most of this opportunity.”